nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 | **2.
 Process** | changing your habits and systems  | *what you do* |
 | **3.
 Identity** | changing your beliefs, assumptions, and biases | *what you believe* |

-* "Behavior that is incongruent with the self will not last".
+* Behavior that is incongruent with the self will not last.
     * You need to change the underlying beliefs that led to past behavior in order to change existing habits.
     * You should change identities to more easily align with new behaviors and habits.
 * However, you should not be so attached to any specific identity as to prevent further behavioral improvements.
-    * "Progress requires unlearning."
+    * Progress requires unlearning.
 * Repeated behaviors contribute more evidence supporting a gradual belief in a new identity and self-image.

 <br />